 Properly declaring allergens in product is just as important as properly identifying incoming ingredients and handling and processing allergenic product.
-Once the establishment has identified the potential allergens among the ingredients used and has handled and processed products according to its HACCP system, it is the establishment's responsibility to ensure that the product is properly packaged, labeled, and stored.
+Once an establishment has identified the potential allergens among the ingredients used and has handled and processed products according to its HACCP system, it is the establishment's responsibility to ensure that the product is properly packaged, labeled, and stored.

-Establishments should set procedures for personnel to easily distinguish allergenic product from non-allergenic product.
+An establishment should set procedures for personnel to easily distinguish allergenic product from non-allergenic product.
 Procedures should be in place to ensure that the label being applied to a given product within a production lot is correct and matches the label on other packaged units of product within the lot.
-This includes the accurate identification of all potential allergens.
+These procedures should include the accurate identification of all potential allergens.
 If the product is incorrectly or insufficiently identified, it can lead to both adulteration and misbranding.